Hashtag Web3 Logo

 Why Use Foundry?
 The Key Advantages

-1. Solidity-Native Testing: This is the game-changer.
-Writing tests in Solidity instead of JavaScript has several benefits:
+1. Solidity-Native Testing: Writing tests in Solidity instead of JavaScript has several benefits:

 • No Context Switching: You stay in the same language and mental model, which can make development faster and more intuitive.

-• Performance: Forge tests are significantly faster than JavaScript-based tests because they run directly in the EVM without the overhead of a JavaScript runtime.
+• Performance: Forge tests are often faster than JavaScript-based tests because they run directly in the EVM without the overhead of a JavaScript runtime.

-• Fuzzing: Forge has powerful, built-in support for "fuzz testing."
+• Fuzzing: Forge has built-in support for "fuzz testing."
 This is a type of automated testing where the framework generates a huge number of random inputs to try and find edge cases that break your code.
-This is a massive improvement for security.
+This is an improvement for security.

-2. Blazing Speed: Foundry is written in Rust and is engineered for performance.
-Compiling contracts and running tests is often an order of magnitude faster than with Hardhat.
+1. Speed: Foundry is written in Rust and is engineered for performance.
+Compiling contracts and running tests is often much faster than with Hardhat.

-3. Portability: Foundry is a simple command-line tool.
-It doesn't have a complex project structure with dozens of JavaScript dependencies.
+2. Portability: Foundry is a simple command-line tool.
+It doesn't have a complex project structure with numerous dependencies.
 This makes it easy to install and use across different environments.

 A Simple Foundry Test: A Practical Example